Where to find: Kid-friendly minis for tabletop games!

 Another option that I thought would lend well to kids is Skinny Minis (I was super excited to get in on the kickstarter for these!).
 Although some sets do feature weapons or scary looking monsters, a lot of sets just have awesome, bright, eye-catching heroes.
 They also seem pretty durable and are really easy to store.

-Hero Forge tabletop game minis
+Hero Forge and Titancraft tabletop game minis

 I hope these give you some options for finding some ready-made minis for your kids’ adventures!
 And if you are looking for something more DIY, please check out my minis crafts article for some more options!